corda/samples-java/Features/customlogging-yocordapp/README.md

 ./build/nodes/runnodes
 ```

-When the nodes run you'll be able to see the node's json log files in their respesctive `logs` folders.
+When the nodes run you'll be able to see the node's json log files in their respective `logs` folders.
 This logging configuration will add a new file that you can view.

 ```shell